Strong path convergence from Loewner driving function convergence: Introduction

-\begin{thm} Let $D$ be a smooth bounded simply connected planar domain with marked boundary points $a$ and $b$ (distinct), and let $(\gam^j)$ be a sequence of random simple paths in $D$ traveling from $a$ to $b$.
+Specifically, we show that Loewner driving function convergence actually \textit{implies} uniform convergence provided it can be established for both parametrization directions and with respect to a generic target: \begin{theorem} Let $D$ be a smooth bounded simply connected planar domain with marked boundary points $a$ and $b$ (distinct), and let $(\gam^j)$ be a sequence of random simple paths in $D$ traveling from $a$ to $b$.
 For each $x \in D$, let $\psi_x$ be a conformal map from $D$ to the unit disc with $\psi_x(x) = 0$.
-Let $\dcap{R}{x}$ be the metric on $x$-avoiding paths for which
+Let $d_{x}^{R}$ be the metric on paths avoiding $x$ defined by